 It has begun.
 The annual appearance of webbing in trees along the roadways and woods in the county has started.

-Fall webworms are caterpillars that use the silk webbing to protect them from predators as they feed on leaves of more than 100 different types of trees.
-Some of the most common trees webworms infest are black walnut, mulberry, elm, sweetgum, willow, apple, ash and oak.
+Fall webworms are caterpillars that use their silk webbing to form protection from predators as it feeds on leaves of more than 100 different types of trees.
+Some of the most common trees we see them infest are black walnut, mulberry, elm, sweetgum, willow, apple, ash and oak.
+It is a native insect that ranges from Canada to Mexico.

 The sign of fall webworms in a tree are relatively easy to spot.
-They will create a nest at the end of branches and expand the size of the nest to meet their nutrition needs.
+They will create a nest at the end of branches, and as they need more leaves, they expand the size of the nest to meet their needs.

 Michael Wheeler is county extension coordinator for the UGA Cooperative Extension office in Hall County.
 You can contact him at 770-535-8293, www.hallcounty.org/extension.
-His column appears weekly and on gainesvilletimes.com/life.
+His column appears weekly and on www.gainesvilletimes.com.